TRAP/NEUTER/RETURN

 NEUTER

-- The left ear of the cat is “tipped” - the universal sign that the cat has been sterilized.
+- The left ear of the cat will be “tipped” - the universal sign that the cat has been sterilized.
 Ear-tipping is a safe and swift procedure done while the cat is sedated.

 - The cats recover at UCAN from surgery overnight.